jorgeprj/ufscar/CAP/README.md

 ## Contents
-The division of all the content was done in cycles, each cycle had a test, challenges and exercises for practice.
+The division of all the content was done in cycles, each cycle had a test, Activities and exercises for practice.
 The course was divided into 11 topics:

 ### Cycle 1